lgmorand/lgmorand.github.io/_posts/2023-03-01-aks-monitoring-too-expensive.md

 ![Edit transformation](../images/blog/aks-monitoring-expensive/table%20transformation2.png)

-> Note: Table transformation can also be used to split data and send them in different tables, for instance an table on which you can enable BasicLogs.
+> Note: Table transformation can also be used to split data and send them in different tables, for instance a table on which you can enable BasicLogs.
 Right now, it can not be done through the portal, you must use ARM templates to do so.
 Remember that table transformation is not [available for all tables](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tables-feature-support).

 Your query can become quite complex but it could drastically reduce the number of imported data.